php-dev-br/laravel-doc-pt-br/billing.md

         $table->timestamps();
     });

-Once the migrations have been created, run the `migrate` Artisan command.
+Once the migrations have been created, simply run the `migrate` Artisan command.

-#### Billable Model
+#### Model Setup

-Next, add the `Billable` trait to your model definition.
-This trait provides various methods to allow you to perform common billing tasks, such as creating subscriptions, applying coupons, and updating credit card information:
+Next, add the `Billable` trait to your model definition:

     use Laravel\Cashier\Billable;